ilgazil/downloader/README.md

 Analyse urls and retrieve actual file download url from supported hosts (listed below).
 If url does not match any host, oyster will try to download the url directly.

+**Note: This project is still in development and is not fully ready.
+API signature can still change!**

 ## Install

 NPM